amitjoy/osgifx/index.md

 layout: default
 ---

-OSGi.fx is an easy-to-use application to remote manage OSGi frameworks.
-Similar to Felix Web Console, this is an endeavour for desktop application users with all the necessary functionalities that one requires to remotely manage OSGi runtime.
+OSGi.fx is an easy-to-use application to remotely manage OSGi frameworks.
+Similar to Felix web console, this is an endeavour for desktop application users with all the necessary functionalities required to remotely manage OSGi runtimes.

 |                                                                                                                                                                           |     |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------  |:-:  |